alice-agathos/alice-agathos/README.md

 - 👋 Hi, I’m @alice-agathos
 - 👀 I’m interested in improving healthcare through tech
 - 🌱 I’m currently working at Agathos.
-- 📫 How to reach me : alice@agathos.io
+- 📫 How to reach me : alice@agathos.health

 <!---
 alice-agathos/alice-agathos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.